Axel186/mathsymbols-tinymce-plugin/README.md

 # MathSymbols-TinyMCE-Plugin

-This plugin using [MathJax](https://www.mathjax.org) libary for rendering math font.
+This plugin using [MathJax](https://www.mathjax.org) library for rendering math font.

 This plugin compatible with TinyMce 4.